 the plot_missing

-function to determine where are missing
+function to determine where our missing

 values are: